 – Jen McDaid after returning from our diving and sailing holiday in Greece

 With a week, you’re best off sticking to one country.
 Decide what you’d most like to do and see where’s best to do it.
 For example, you could brush up on your Spanish on a walking holiday in the Picos de Europa, try a multi activity break in Montenegro, or opt for a yoga holiday in Greece.
 A week is also just enough time to get stuck into some winter sports, such as a husky safari in Finland or snow shoeing in the Dolomites.

 In two weeks

 With two weeks to play with, you can get into some real depth on a small group exploration of Spain, a self drive holiday in Montenegro, or a Turkey history tour.
 This is also enough time to explore two or three countries in the same region, such as Spain and Portugal, Estonia, Latvia and Lithuania, or the rich cultures of Georgia and Armenia.

 Three weeks or more

-Our top activities in Europe range from activity holidays to cultural touring with every chance possible to go wild, never to be missed.
+Our top activities in Europe range from activity holidays and wildlife watching to cultural touring and cookery classes.
+Read our guide for more.

-Find out which tours have made our European adventure breaks top 10 as well as the best times to go, and direct links to other relevant trips and travel guides.
+Find out which tours have made our top 10 European adventure breaks, as well as when to go and our recommended guides.

-There’s never been a more important moment to travel right in Europe with masses of overdevelopment, cruise ships, walking pollution and captive cetaceans still hot topics when it comes to responsible tourism issues in Europe.
+Overdevelopment, cruise ships, pollution and captive cetaceans are hot topics when it comes to responsible tourism in Europe.

-Find all our Europe guides in one place from Croatia to Finland and everything in between and discover some of our activity guides such as Walking in Spain or multi activity holidays in Montenegro.
+Find all our Europe guides in one place, from Croatia to Finland and everything in-between, and discover some of our activity guides.